 A: The Fresno State homepage will post a note in the Emergency Banner section in the event that an incident affects classes.

-Q: If I notice another student acting in an unusual or threatening manner, what do I do?
+Q: If I notice another student acting in an unusual or threatening manner, what do

 A: Contact the Fresno State Police Department at 559.278.8400 or 911 if you feel there is an immediate risk to your own or someone else’s safety.

 Q: Do I really have to leave the building when the fire alarm goes off?